claudiodekker/inertia-laravel-testing/README.md

 ## Debugging

-While writing your tests, you might find yourself wanting to inspect some of the response's props using Laravel's `dump` or `dd` helpers.
+While writing your tests, you might find yourself wanting to inspect some of the page's props using Laravel's `dump` or `dd` helpers.
 Luckily, this is really easy to do, and would work more or less how you'd expect it to:

 ```php